-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Sylvia Poggioli reports from Rome.

-At a later press conference with some Irish bishops, these omissions prompted numerous tough questions.
+SYLVIA POGGIOLI: At a later press conference with some Irish bishops, these omissions prompted numerous tough questions.
 John Cooney of the Irish Independent asked Bishop Denis Brennan for his reaction to the victims' anger.

-Mr.�JOHN COONEY (Irish Independent): Already in Ireland, the victims are on radio saying that this meeting has been a complete failure.
+JOHN COONEY: Already in Ireland, the victims are on radio saying that this meeting has been a complete failure.

-Bishop DENIS BRENNAN: The victims were central to all of our discussions in these days, and the victims remain our top priority.
+DENIS BRENNAN: The victims were central to all of our discussions in these days, and the victims remain our top priority.

 POGGIOLI: The Murphy Report came just seven months after another investigation revealed chronic beatings, rapes, near starvation and humiliation of 30,000 children in schools and orphanages all run by the Catholic Church in Ireland.
 Irish clergy acknowledged their responsibility for seriously mismanaging the crisis.
 Bishop Joseph Duffy said one problem was lack of communication among the bishops themselves.

-Cardinal Sean Brady said he raised the issue with top Vatican officials.
+POGGIOLI: Cardinal Sean Brady said he raised the issue with top Vatican officials.
 This is what he was told.

-Sylvia Poggioli, NPR News, Rome.
+POGGIOLI: Sylvia Poggioli, NPR News, Rome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.